Delete a virtual network gateway using PowerShell

 Delete a VNet-to-VNet VPN gateway

 To delete a virtual network gateway for a V2V configuration, you must first delete each resource that pertains to the virtual network gateway.
 Resources must be deleted in a certain order due to dependencies.
-When working with the examples below, some of the values must be specified, while other values are an output result.
+In the following examples, some of the values must be specified, while other values are an output result.
 We use the following specific values in the examples for demonstration purposes:

 1. Get the virtual network gateway that you want to delete.